microsoft/ignite25-LAB534-build-real-time-analytics-with-cosmos-db-in-microsoft-fabric/lab/README.md

 1. **Exercise 4**: Build Personalization Model and Implement Reverse ETL
 1. **Exercise 5 (Optional)**: Serve Personalized Recommendations from Cosmos DB

 Don't worry if you run out of time to complete the entire lab.
-All of these exercises available on [our repo](https://aka.ms/). <!--TODO: Add aka.ms link to repo-->
+All of these exercises available on [our repo](https://aka.ms/cosmos-fabric-real-time-exercise).

 ## Get Started